leopoldodonnell/gantry-yard/README.md

 <p align='center'><img align="center" src="multi-tool.png" width="50%" height="50%"></p>

-**DOCUMENTATION IS UNDER CONSTRUCTION**

 A Ruby based DevOps Framework Tool for Container-based Development

-Multi-tool gives you a set of common tools for developers to manage tasks in a container native world.
+Multi-tool gives provides a consistent set of common tools for developers to manage tasks in a container native world.
 Firstly, it bundles a set of useful tools and secondly, it comes bundled with the *ruby* programming language and the [rake](https://github.com/ruby/rake) *make* tool.
-This enables a near zero-install toolbox that enables you to quickly specify build rules, or *tasks* for your projects.
+This enables a near zero-install toolbox that lets you to quickly specify build rules, or *tasks* for your projects.

 The current tool set includes the following tools: